-Also, the education system and infrastructure in these communities need to improve.
-If the new generations are giving a better education, they will most likely not live in poverty.
+Also, the education system needs to change to allow the new generations to get better educated and start critical thinking, so they will likely never live in poverty.

-Lastly, the Salvadoran minimum wage needs to increase to levels that can allow families and individuals to move ahead.
+Lastly, the Salvadoran minimum wage needs to increase to levels that allow families and individuals to get ahead financially.
 The current minimum wages are barely enough to survive.